BhautikPatel8494/React-Tailwindcss/README.md

 [http://localhost:3000/overview](http://localhost:3000/overview): It's Home route This route is usig only tailwind classes

-Please review the code and let me your though's for the same, If we only need to use tailwind then here i will update all code with tailwind classes but for the testing purpose only i have added both in this project
+Please review the code and let me know your though's for the same, If we only need to use tailwind then here i will update all code with tailwind classes but for the testing purpose only i have added both in this project